-We understand that it can be a daunting, but also exciting, process when deciding which school is the right school for your child, whether the transition is from primary to secondary or between schools during the year.
+We understand that it can be a very daunting, but also an exciting process when deciding which school is the right school for your child, whether the transition is from primary to secondary or between schools during the year.

-St Catherine’s College would like to help you with the process by providing you with as much information as possible, as well as offering an opportunity for you and your child to see the Academy in action on one of our Admission Tours held throughout the year.
+St Catherine’s College would like to help you with the process by providing you with as much information as possible.
+We are offering the opportunity for you and your child to see the College in action on one of our Admission Tours held throughout the year.

 Supplementary Foundation Form

 Applicants can apply for a Foundation place or a Community place; an equal number of places are allocated to each criteria.
-If you or your child regularly attend a public place of worship and wish to apply under the Foundation criteria you must complete the Foundation Form (found at the bottom of this page) in addition to the East Sussex County Council Application Form.
+If you or your child regularly attends a public place of worship and you wish to apply under the Foundation criteria you must complete the Foundation Form (found at the bottom of this page) in addition to the East Sussex County Council Application Form.
 Church School F8 applications do not require a Supplementary Foundation Form to be completed.

-St Catherine’s College is responsible for managing a waiting list when the number of applications exceeds the number of places available.
-The waiting list is chronological in accordance with our over-subscription criteria.
+St Catherine’s College is responsible for managing a waiting list, where the number of applications exceed the number of places available.
+The waiting list is not chronological but is applied in accordance with our over-subscription criteria.
 Details of the criteria can be found in the Admission Policy which can be accessed by clicking on the link below.

 The waiting list will operate for one academic year only, after which all names will be removed unless you contact the College to remain on the waiting list.

-- Appellants are to be allowed at least 20 school days from the date of notification that their application was unsuccessful to prepare and lodge their written appeal;
+- For In-Year Appeals, appellants are to be allowed up to 25 days from the date of notification that their application was unsuccessful to prepare and lodge their written appeal.

-- Appellants will receive at least 10 school days’ notice of their appeal hearing;
+- Appellants will receive at least ten school days notice of their appeal hearing

 - Appellants are to be sent decision letters within five school days of the hearing wherever possible.